fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseAuditingPolicy.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseAuditingPolicy** cmdlet gets the auditing policy of an ssSDS.
+The **Get-AzureRmSqlDatabaseAuditingPolicy** cmdlet gets the auditing policy of an Azure SQL Database.
 To use the cmdlet, use the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database.

 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.